rpfarish/neovimrc/README.md

 ## ⌨️ Key Bindings

-NeoSlick uses Space as the leader key.
+NeoRyan uses Space as the leader key.
 Here are some of the most important keymaps:

 ### General